 Dealing with a legal matter can be nerve-wracking, especially if it involves family matters.
-That is why Hester Schem Dionisio & Didier provides you with assistance with any questions or concerns you might have.
+That is why Hester Schem Dionisio & Beason provides you with assistance with any questions or concerns you might have.
 Below are answers to the most common questions we get asked.
 Don’t see your question?
 Contact us to schedule a one-on-one consultation.

 How are fees set in family law cases?